 Every time you make a mortgage payment, you gain some equity in your property.
-You may already know you can use this equity to borrow some money by taking a refinance or a second mortgage.
+And you may already know you can use this equity to borrow some money by taking a refinance or a second mortgage.
 But what are the differences?

 Refinancing is the process of replacing your primary mortgage with an entirely new loan that pays off the existing mortgage.
 Homeowners often refinance a mortgage to obtain a lower interest rate, change the loan term or get some cash out.
 And no doubt, there are two common types of refinances, rate and term refinance and cash-out refinance.